 As a result of his father’s arrest, Josh Powell lost custody of his two sons.
 The boys, Charles, 7, and Branden, 5, were sent to live with Susan’s parents, Charles and Judy Cox.
 During a court monitored visit with his children on February 5, 2012, Josh locked the assigned social worker out of his house, attacked his children with a hatchet, and then ignited cans of gasoline, creating an explosion which killed them all and burnt the house to the ground.

 In June 2012, Steven Powell was found guilty on 14 counts of voyeurism and sentenced to two and a half years in prison.
 While in prison, his son Michael would commit suicide, jumping off a 26-story building in downtown Minneapolis, Minnesota.
 He too was investigated in Susan Powell’s disappearance, with police saying they believe he was “heavily involved.”
 In 2015, Steven Powell received an additional five-year sentence after being found guilty for possession of child pornography.

 Steven Powell was released from prison in July 2017 after receiving time off for good behavior.

 “We believe a lot of secrets died with him,” Pierce County sheriff’s spokesman Ed Troyer said at the time of his death.
-Police officially closed the investigation into the disappearance Susan Powell in 2013.
+Police closed the active investigation into the disappearance Susan Powell in 2013.
+Though Susan Cox Powell case is still assigned to a Utah detective, police say “all leads ... have been exhausted and the case has gone cold.”
 Her ultimate fate and the location of her body remain unknown.